Do You Capitalize Days Of The Week

 Informal Writing

 While the rules are generally the same, informal writing may sometimes see more relaxed conventions, especially in personal notes or casual emails.
-However, maintaining correct capitalization is still advisable for clarity and professionalism.
+Even so, maintaining correct capitalization is still advisable for clarity and professionalism.

 • "See you on Saturday!"